Ethical fashion: working towards workers' wellbeing

 - When several companies send auditors to the same facility, it can put further strain on the factories and can hamper progress.

 Addressing the issues

-Our greatest challenge is to understand how our suppliers see the world and how we can cooperate together to improve conditions for their workers.
+Our greatest challenge is to understand how our suppliers see the world and how we can cooperate together to improve conditions and wellbeing for their workers.
 We believe with the right attitude and a willingness to learn and change, suppliers can rapidly improve their practices.
 We seek to:

 Facilitate a better understanding.